Giancarlo Stanton Player Props: Yankees vs. Red Sox

 Giancarlo Stanton At The Plate

-- Stanton is batting .222 with four doubles, six home runs and five walks.
+- Stanton is hitting .221 with four doubles, six home runs and five walks.

-- In 27.3% of his games this season, he has hit a home run, and 6.8% of his trips to the plate.
+- In 69.6% of his games this season (16 of 23), Stanton has picked up at least one hit, and in three of those games (13.0%) he recorded more than one.

+- He has homered in 26.1% of his games this year, and 6.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.